 The packing material used in product transport is being reduced to prevent products from being soiled by increasing the number of times reusable containers are used in the field and maintaining cleanliness.
-We
+We are also reducing packing material by putting lids on reusable containers and other changes, considering the balance between maintaining product quality and reducing the use of packing materials.

-■ Waste volume → Waste volume per sales unit Japan, consolidated
+Waste volume, waste volume per sales unit (index)2

-2 The amount of waste per sales unit (index) is a figure obtained taking the base year as 100 3 The amount of distribution packing material used per sales unit (index) is a figure obtained taking the base year as 100
+- 2 The amount of waste per sales unit (index) is a figure obtained taking the base year as 100 - 3 The amount of distribution packing material used per sales unit (index) is a figure obtained taking the base year as 100